andrewthamcc/marcherunner-remix/README.md

 - Users can login via Auth0 with social signin
 - Users can create items to add to their list
-- The list is viewable by category and has the ability to be searched
-- Items can be created, marked as purchased, and deleted via GraphQL Mutations
-- Items can be mass deleted either deleting all items or only purchased items via REST requests
+- Items can be mass deleted either deleting all items or only purchased items

 ## Build
 - React, TypeScript, Remix, Tailwind, Storybook, Prisma, Auth0